Tanq16/containerized-security-toolkit/README.md

 # Work Docker

 This image is mainly meant to be used as a linux system for general work.
 It's a lightweight image and has all the tools from `cli-productivity-suite` and `python3`.
 It's meant for the most basic workflows and can be used as a starting point to customize for a specific workflow.
 The building and running instructions are the same as in the previous sections.

+To pull a prebuilt image, use `docker pull tanq16/sec_docker:work`.
+For the Apple Silicon version, use the tag `tanq16/sec_docker:work_apple`.

 This can also be used as a working dock from any machine.
 An example workflow is as follows &rarr;
 Use a normal distribution to launch activities via the work docker by mounting a persistent storage directory.
 The zsh history or any required conf file can also be shared with the docker.
 To do this, create a directory in the host home directory `docker_work`.
 The structure of the directory can be as follows &rarr;